Consensys/linea-monorepo/contracts/README.md

 - Submitting messages to be sent to Linea (L2) for later claiming.
 - Anchoring of L2 message Merkle roots to allow later claiming.
 - Claiming of messages sent from L2 to Ethereum mainnet (L1).
-- Submission of L2 compressed data using EIP-4844 blobs.
+- Submission of L2 compressed data using EIP-4844 blobs or via calldata.
 - Finalization of L2 state on L1 using a Zero Knowledge Proof.

 ## L2MessageService
 The L2MessageService is the L2 smart contract that is responsible for:

 - Submitting messages to be sent to L1 for later claiming.
+- Anchoring of L1 to L2 Message hashes for later claiming.
 - Claiming of messages sent from L1 to L2.
-- Anchoring of L1 to L2 Message hashes.

 ## Linea Canonical Token Bridge